Available in Classic and VPC

 Cloud Log Analytics related resources

-- Cloud Log Analytics API guide: how to use APIs for Cloud Log Analytics developers
+- Cloud Log Analytics API guide: How to use APIs for Cloud Log Analytics developers

 Cloud Log Analytics FAQs

-A. Cloud Log Analytics can collect any kind of log data file that is created in text format.
+A. Cloud Log Analytics can collect any kind of log data file that is generated in text format.
 Templates are provided for frequently-used logs, but logs without templates can also be collected using the custom log feature.
 For more information on available log templates, see Cloud Log Analytics prerequisites.

 Q. How is stored data managed?

-Q. Can I download all saved logs?
+Q. Can I download all of my saved logs?

-Q. I can't unsubscribe.
+Q. I can't cancel my subscription.

 A. Check the following items in order: